nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **Note:**
 Title, genre, and site must not include "/" delimiter in input so that command can be correctly parsed.
+Entries with duplicate title names (case sensitive) are not allowed within the same media type.
+In other words, If the ReviewList contains the Movie "avengers", attempting to add new Movie "avengers" will not be allowed, however a TvShow called "avengers" will be allowed.
+A Movie "Avengers" (with different case) is taken as a different Movie and will be accepted.

 **Format**: